Stephentao-30/Human-Activity-Recognition-Using-Smartphones/README.md

 ### Prerequisites

-Before running the `run_analysis.R` script, ensure that the Samsung data set is in your working directory.
-You can download the data from [this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzip it into your working directory.
+The script will automatically download and unzip the dataset, so no manual download is required.

 ### Steps to Run

-1. **Download and Unzip the Data Set**:
-   - Download the dataset from the above link.
-   - Unzip it in your R working directory.

-2. **Run the Script**:
+1. **Run the Script**:
-   - Open the `run_analysis.R` script in RStudio or your preferred R environment.
+   - Simply run the `run_analysis.R` script in RStudio or your preferred R environment.
-   - Run the script by sourcing it or executing it line by line.
+   - The script will automatically download the dataset, perform the necessary data cleaning, and generate the tidy dataset.

-3. **Output**:
+2. **Output**:
-   - The script will generate a tidy data set and save it as `tidyData.txt` in the `data` folder of your working directory.
+   - The script generates a tidy dataset and saves it as `tidyData.txt` in the `data` folder of your working directory.
-   - The tidy data set contains the average of each variable for each activity and each subject.
+   - The tidy dataset contains the average of each variable for each activity and each subject.

 ### Script Details

 The `run_analysis.R` script performs the following steps:

+1. **Downloads and Unzips the Dataset**: The script checks if the dataset is already present; if not, it downloads and unzips it.
-1. **Merges the Training and the Test Sets**: Combines the training and test datasets to create one data set.
+2. **Merges the Training and Test Sets**: Combines the training and test datasets to create one comprehensive dataset.
-2. **Extracts Mean and Standard Deviation Measurements**: Extracts only the measurements on the mean and standard deviation for each measurement.
+3. **Extracts Mean and Standard Deviation Measurements**: Extracts only the measurements on the mean and standard deviation for each measurement.
-3. **Applies Descriptive Activity Names**: Replaces activity codes with descriptive activity names.
+4. **Applies Descriptive Activity Names**: Replaces activity codes with descriptive activity names.
-4. **Labels the Data Set**: Appropriately labels the data set with descriptive variable names.
+5. **Labels the Data Set**: Appropriately labels the dataset with descriptive variable names.
-5. **Creates a Tidy Data Set**: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6. **Creates a Tidy Data Set**: From the cleaned dataset, the script creates a second, independent tidy dataset with the average of each variable for each activity and each subject.

 ### Dependencies